danog/MadelineProtoDocs/docs/PHP/danog/MadelineProto/RPCError/ChatForbiddenError.md

 ---
-title: "danog\\MadelineProto\\RPCError\\ChatForbiddenError: Note: this exception is part of the raw API, and thus is not covered by the backwards-compatibility promise."
+title: "danog\\MadelineProto\\RPCError\\ChatForbiddenError: This chat is not available to the current user."
-description: "\nAlways check the changelog when upgrading, and use tools like Psalm to easily upgrade your code.\n"
+description: "\nNote: this exception is part of the raw API, and thus is not covered by the backwards-compatibility promise.\n\nAlways check the changelog when upgrading, and use tools like Psalm to easily upgrade your code.\n"
 image: "https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png"
 parent: "MadelineProto API"